- Download our Moving to New Zealand Guide (PDF)

 Moving to New Zealand with family is especially popular with expats who want a fresh start and a better work-life balance.
 New arrivals are especially attracted by the good state-sponsored healthcare, low crime rates, a society that values children and the environment, and high-quality public education.

 Known to its Maori inhabitants as Aotearoa, which means “Land of the Long White Cloud”, the country gets its share of cold and rainy weather.
-Expats will be relieved to know that the country usually does get more sunshine than most European countries.
+That said, expats will be relieved to know that the country usually does get more sunshine than most European countries.

-Expats who commit to their new home and are suited to the laid-back, outdoors lifestyle it offers will find that New Zealand has the potential to be an ideal expat destination.
+Expats who commit to their new home and are suited to the laid-back, outdoorsy lifestyle it offers will find that New Zealand has the potential to be an ideal expat destination.